eprev/eprev.org/_posts/2015-05-27-converting-png-to-svg.md

 ### Usage

 Potrace works with bitmaps (PBM, PGM, PPM, or BMP format).
 It means you have to convert the image you have to one of those formats.
-We will be using [ImageMagick](http://www.imagemagick.org) for this.
+We will be using [ImageMagick](http://www.imagemagick.org)’s `convert` program.
 If you don’t have it installed, you can use Homebrew to get it:

 ~~~
 $ brew install imagemagick